United States non-interventionism: No entangling alliances (19th century)

 President Thomas Jefferson extended Washington's ideas about foreign policy in his March 4, 1801 inaugural address.
 Jefferson said that one of the "essential principles of our government" is that of "peace, commerce, and honest friendship with all nations, entangling alliances with none."
 He also stated that "Commerce with all nations, alliance with none", should be the motto of the United States.
 Extending at times into isolationism, both Jefferson and Madison also practiced the boycotting of belligerent nations with the Embargo Act of 1807.

 In 1823, President James Monroe articulated what would come to be known as the Monroe Doctrine, which some have interpreted as non-interventionist in intent: "In the wars of the European powers, in matters relating to themselves, we have never taken part, nor does it comport with our policy, so to do.
 It is only when our rights are invaded, or seriously menaced that we resent injuries, or make preparations for our defense."
 It was applied to Hawaii in 1842 in support of eventual annexation there, and to support U.S. expansion on the North American continent.

+During the Hungarian Revolution of 1848–1849, the United States adhered to its formal policy of non-intervention while offering diplomatic support to the Hungarian cause.
+American public opinion overwhelmingly favored the revolutionaries.
+President Zachary Taylor expressed sympathy for the "Magyar patriots," and the U.S. Congress debated resolutions in their favor.
+The Austrian Empire's suppression of the revolution—bolstered by Russian military intervention—sparked outrage in the United States and led to a heated diplomatic exchange between Austrian Ambassador Johann Von Hülsemann and Secretary of State Daniel Webster, who defended America’s right to comment on foreign affairs.
+Though the U.S. declined to recognize Hungarian independence or offer military aid, it secured the release of Hungarian leader Lajos Kossuth from Ottoman custody and welcomed him on a celebrated tour of the United States.

 After Tsar Alexander II put down the 1863 January Uprising in Poland, French Emperor Napoleon III asked the United States to "join in a protest to the Tsar."
 Secretary of State William H. Seward declined, "defending 'our policy of non-intervention—straight, absolute, and peculiar as it may seem to other nations,'" and insisted that "[t]he American people must be content to recommend the cause of human progress by the wisdom with which they should exercise the powers of self-government, forbearing at all times, and in every way, from foreign alliances, intervention, and interference."

 President Ulysses S. Grant attempted to annex the Dominican Republic in 1870, but failed to get the support of the Radical Republicans in the Senate.
 The United States' policy of non-intervention was wholly abandoned with the Spanish–American War, followed by the Philippine–American War from 1899 to 1902.